ml4a/ml4a.github.io/_guides/Pix2Pix.md

  - Mac/Linux: /usr/local/cuda/
  - Windows: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0

 In order for your system to find CUDA, it has to be located in your PATH variables, and in LD_LIBRARY_PATH for Mac/Linux.
-The installer should do this automatically
+The installer should do this automatically.

+// in case it doesn't

 Install cuDNN

 cuDNN is an add-on for CUDA which specifically implements operations for deep neural nets.
 It is not required to run Tensorflow but is highly recommended, as it makes many of the programs much more resource-efficient, and is probably required for pix2pix.

 You have to register first with NVIDIA (easy) to get access to the download.
 You should download the latest version for your platform unless you have an older version of CUDA.
-At time of this writing, cuDNN 5.1 works with CUDA 8.0+.
+At time of this writing, cuDNN 5.1 works with CUDA 8.0+, although cuDNN 6.0+ should work as well.

 Once you’ve download cuDNN, you will see it contains several files in folders called “include”, “lib” or “lib64”, and “bin” (if on windows).
 Copy these files into those same folders inside of where you have CUDA installed (see step 1)